yli-sugarcrm/handlebars.js/README.markdown

 of Handlebars.js in the 9.0 release of Sugar.

-SugarCRM Inc. does **not** intend to support this fork and does not recommend its use of the Sugar platform.
+SugarCRM Inc. does **not** intend to support this fork and does not recommend its use outside of the Sugar platform.

 Handlebars.js
 =============